troglobit/mdnsd/README.md

-By default mdnsd daemonizes, detaches from the controlling terminal and continues running in the background, logging errors (or debug messages if enabled) to the systmem log.
+By default mdnsd daemonizes, detaches from the controlling terminal and continues running in the background, logging errors (or debug messages if enabled) to the system log.
 There is no output to be expected.
 On GNU/Linux, use `mdns-scan`, the bundled `mquery` tool, or Wireshark to verify your setup.
 Other operating systems have their own set of tools for mDNS-SD and mdnsd may not even have a place there.

 mdnsd runs on all multicast enabled system interfaces.
-It can be limted to run on only one using the `-i IFACE` command line option.
-Starting mdnsd early in the boot process, when the interface may not yet have acquired an IP address, or the interface itself may not even exist yet, mdnsd handles this by periodically probing for interface changes.
+It can be limited to run on only one using the `-i IFACE` command line option.
+Starting mdnsd early in the boot process, when the interface may not yet have acquired an IP address, or the interface itself may not even exist yet, is fine; mdnsd tracks interface and address changes in real time over netlink and (re)configures itself as they appear.

 See the file [API.md][] for pointers on how to use the mDNS library.